Phenylalanine ammonia-lyase: Unnatural amino acid synthesis

 Analogous to how aspartame is synthesized, PAL is also used to synthesize unnatural amino acids from various substituted cinnamic acids for research purposes.
 Steric hindrance from arene substitution limits PAL's utility for this purpose however.
-For instance, when Rhodotorula glutinis was used to affect this biotransformation the enzyme was discovered to be intolerant of all para substituents other than F, presumably due to the element's small atomic radius.
+For instance, when Rhodotorula glutinis was used to affect this biotransformation the enzyme was discovered to be intolerant of all para substituents other than fluorine, presumably due to the element's small atomic radius.
 Meta and ortho positions were found to be more tolerant, but still limited by, larger substituents.
 For instance the enzyme's active site permitted ortho methoxy substitution but forbade meta ethoxy.
 Other organisms with different versions of the enzyme may be less limited in this way.